FAQs

 Is all of the schoolwork for grades K-8 done on the computer?

-The graphically enhanced online curriculum is very similar to an interactive textbook and many of the daily learning activities are assigned utilizing the computer.
+The online curriculum is very similar to an interactive textbook and many of the daily learning activities are assigned utilizing the computer.
 The teacher may also direct various assignments, lessons, and activities to be completed when the student is not online using the computer.
 The program is highly individualized and the actual time spent on the computer varies by students, according to the daily learning activities directed by the teacher.

 Is all of the high school schoolwork done on the computer?